-The immediate danger from wildfires is the destruction of property, timber, wildlife, and injury or loss of life to persons in the affected area.
-The statewide expected annual loss from wildfires is approximately \$1.1 million.Michigan - State Climate Summaries 2022 (ncics.org) Fortunately, many decades have gone by without a catastrophic wildfire that involved the widespread loss of private structures.
-However, wildfires can cause widespread concerns and disruptions even in cases where physical damages have been prevented.
-Smoke, closed roadways, and infrastructure impacts may interfere with ordinary life, as well as an area's economy.
+immediate The danger from wildfires is the destruction of property, timber, wildlife, and injury or loss of life to persons in the affected area.
+The statewide expected annual loss from wildfires is approximately \$1.1 million.77Michigan - State Climate Summaries 2022 (ncics.org) Fortunately, many decades have gone by without a catastrophic wildfire involved that the widespread loss of private structures.
+However, wildfires can cause widespread concerns and disruptions even in cases where physical damages have been Smoke, closed prevented. roadways, and infrastructure impacts may interfere with ordinary life, as well as an area's economy.

-Figure 63: Number of Wildfires by County, 1981 - 2018.
+Wildfires are particularly damaging to the environment.
+Wildfires leave black soot, deposits of peat, smolder, and charcoal-like ground cover that Figure 63: Number of Wildfires by County, 1981 - 2018.
 Source: Michigan State Police, Emergency Management and Homeland Security Division.